MonashDataFluency/python-workshop-base/workshops/docs/modules/functions.md

 ## Challenge - More Functions

-1. Add two arguments to the functions we wrote that take the path of the directory where the files will be written and the root of the file name.
-Create a new set of files with a different name in a different directory.
+1. Add two arguments to the functions we wrote that take the path of the directory where the files will be written and the root of the file name. eg, something like `def def year_to_csv_at_path(year, all_data, output_path, filename_prefix):`.
+Call your new function to create a new set of files with a different name in a different directory. **Hint:** You could manually create the target directory before calling the function using the Collaboratory / Jupyter file browser, *or* for bonus points you could do it in Python inside the function using the `os` module.

-2. How could you use the function `yearly_data_csv_writer` to create a CSV file for only one year?
+2. How could you use the function `create_csvs_by_year` to create a CSV file for only one year?
 (Hint: think about the syntax for range)

 3. Make the functions return a list of the files they have written.
 There are many ways you can do this (and you should try them all!): either of the functions can print to screen, either can use a return statement to give back numbers or strings to their function call, or you can use some combination of the two.
-You could also try using the os library to list the contents of directories.
+You could also try using the `os` library to list the contents of directories.

-4. Explore what happens when variables are declared inside each of the functions versus in the main (non-indented) body of your code.
-What is the scope of the variables (where are they visible)?
-What happens when they have the same name but are given different values?